thayton/thayton.github.io/_drafts/eygbl.md

     return short_name
 ```

-We've got enough now to replicate the second request, using our own version of `loadSearchResults`:
+Now we have enough information to replicate the second request with our own version of `loadSearchResults`:

 ```python
 def load_search_results(self, tss_token, job_search_id, short_name, pageno=1):